Jack Goldsmith

 Jack Landman Goldsmith III (born September 26, 1962) is an American legal scholar.
-He is a professor at Harvard Law School who has written extensively in the fields of international law, civil procedure, federal courts, conflict of laws, and national security law.
-He has been "widely considered one of the brightest stars in the conservative legal firmament."
+He serves as the Learned Hand Professor of Law at Harvard Law School, where he has written extensively in the fields of international law, civil procedure, federal courts, conflict of laws, and national security law.
+Writing in The New York Times, Jeffrey Rosen described him as being "widely considered one of the brightest stars in the conservative legal firmament".

-In addition to being a professor at Harvard, Goldsmith is a senior fellow at the Hoover Institution at Stanford University.
+In addition to being a professor at Harvard, Goldsmith is a non-resident Senior Fellow at the American Enterprise Institute.
 He is a co-founder of the Lawfare Blog along with Brookings fellow Benjamin Wittes and Texas Law professor Robert M. Chesney.

-Education and career
+Early life and career

-Goldsmith grew up the stepson of Charles "Chuckie" O'Brien, widely believed to have played a role in the disappearance of Jimmy Hoffa, former president of the International Brotherhood of Teamsters.
-Goldsmith attended and graduated from Pine Crest School in 1980.
-He matriculated and graduated from Washington & Lee University with a Bachelor of Arts, summa cum laude, in 1984.
-He earned a second BA with first class honours from the University of Oxford in 1986 (promoted to an MA per tradition in 1991), a Juris Doctor from Yale Law School in 1989.
+Goldsmith was born in 1962 in Memphis, Tennessee.
+His stepfather, Charles "Chuckie" O'Brien, is widely believed to have played a role in the disappearance of Jimmy Hoffa.
+Goldsmith graduated from Pine Crest School in 1980.

+After high school, Goldsmith attended Washington & Lee University, graduating in 1984 with a Bachelor of Arts, summa cum laude.
+He earned a second bachelor's degree with first class honours from the University of Oxford in 1986 (promoted to MA per tradition in 1991).
+He then attended Yale Law School, graduating in 1989 with a Juris Doctor.

-Goldsmith clerked for Judge J. Harvie Wilkinson III on the United States Court of Appeals for the Fourth Circuit from 1989 to 1990, and for Justice Anthony Kennedy of the Supreme Court of the United States from 1990 to 1991.
+After law school, Goldsmith was a law clerk for Judge J. Harvie Wilkinson III of the U.S. Court of Appeals for the Fourth Circuit from 1989 to 1990, and for Justice Anthony Kennedy of the U.S. Supreme Court from 1990 to 1991.
 He then earned a diploma from The Hague Academy of International Law in 1992.
-Goldsmith then entered private practice at the Washington, D.C. law firm Covington & Burling from 1994–1996.
+Goldsmith then entered private practice at the Washington, D.C. law firm Covington & Burling from 1994 to 1996.
 He served as a professor at the University of Virginia Law School before going to the University of Chicago.

 In 2002, Goldsmith joined the Bush administration as the Special Counsel to General Counsel of the Department of Defense, at a time when the government was developing plans for responding to the 9/11 attacks.
 In April 2003 he was nominated to be a United States Assistant Attorney General, tasked with leading the prestigious Office of Legal Counsel in the Department of Justice.
 The Senate confirmed him in October 2003.
 He resigned in July 2004 to join Harvard Law School.
 He wrote a book about his experiences there called The Terror Presidency (2007).